ryan-allan/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 SPID &#8211; Carrier Identification - please reffer to <a href="/1.3/CONTENTS/APPENDIX/APPENDIX_E.md">APPENDIX E</a> for more details<BR/>
 TIMESTAMP &#8211; timestamp of the SMS Delivery Receipt<BR/>
 AGGREGATOR &#8211; SMS aggregator ID<BR/>
+STATUSDETAILS &#8211; node with some additional information passed to us from the aggregator/carrier<BR/>

 <p><strong>This postback has the following anatomy:</strong></p>
 <pre>